zhaoxiaofei/bindash/README.md

-BinHash is a command-line software for comparing genomes (including metagenomes and pangenomes) on a typical personal laptop.
+BinDash is a command-line software for comparing genomes (including metagenomes and pangenomes) on a typical personal laptop.
 It is extremely fast and memory efficient.
 It can handle sequences consisting of terabytes of input data (gzipped or not, in fasta or fastq format).